Detaching and Attaching Databases

 When you attach a database onto another server instance, to provide a consistent experience to users and applications, you might have to re-create some or all of the metadata for the database, such as logins and jobs, on the other server instance.
 For more information, see Managing Metadata When Making a Database Available on Another Server Instance.

 A database created by a more recent version of SQL Server cannot be attached in earlier versions.

 To attach a database

 To Upgrade a Database from an Earlier Version of SQL Server

-In SQL Server 2005, you can use detach and attach operations to upgrade a user database from SQL Server version 7.0 or SQL Server 2000.
+In SQL Server 2008, you can use detach and attach operations to upgrade a user database from SQL Server 2000 or SQL Server 2005.
 However, the following restrictions apply:

-- Copies of the master, model or msdb database created using SQL Server 7.0 or SQL Server 2000 cannot be attached in SQL Server 2005.
+Copies of the master, model or msdb database created using SQL Server 2000 or SQL Server 2005 cannot be attached.

 To upgrade a database using detach and attach operations

 We recommend that you move databases by using the ALTER DATABASE planned relocation procedure instead of using detach and attach operations.
 For more information, see Moving Database Files.